EsterDanielYtterbrink/abap/README.md

 > using the Samman method.

 ## Things I need to learn
-- How to lock and unlock files in Eclipse
 - All the navigational shortcuts in Eclipse
+- How does transport requests compare to commits? understand transport requests.

+- How to lock and unlock files in Eclipse - there is a shortcut in the menu.

 ## how to install it
 Runs in a database, so you need the full system.